shinfj/WaveletCNN_for_TextureClassification/README.md

 This code was tested with NVIDIA GeForce GTX 1080 on Windows 10.

+When you set up the environment of Caffe on Windows, we recommend you to use [this version of Caffe](https://github.com/willyd/caffe/tree/windows), instead of [the windows branch of the official Caffe](https://github.com/BVLC/caffe/tree/windows).

 ## Pre-trained Model

 Please go to `models` directory and follow the instructions.